 Of all of the factors that contribute to the healthy development and academic success of children, none are more important than their home environment and the quality of parenting they receive.
-Since 1982, the Parent Encouragement Program, or PEP, has helped over 35,000 parents in the Washington, DC metro raise their children to become capable, confident and resilient.
-PEP offers a variety of classes and programs for parents with children ages 2 to 18, covering topics such power struggles, effective listening, and positive discipline.
+Since 1982, the Parent Encouragement Program, or PEP, has helped over 50,000 parents raise their children to become capable, confident and resilient.
+PEP offers a variety of online and in-person programs for parents with children ages 2 to 18, covering topics such as power struggles, effective listening, and positive discipline.
 PEP’s curriculum is based on the internationally acclaimed work of Alfred Adler, M.D., and Rudolf Dreikurs, M.D., which promotes understanding children’s reasons for misbehavior, mutual respect between adults and children, developing children’s capabilities, and fostering cooperation and a sense of belonging.

 Through PEP’s classes, parents are able to better understand their kids’ perspective on issues and their needs.
 Said one parent, “I was having a hard time talking to my son.
 We were butting heads all the time.
 After PEP, I was able to engage with him without competition.
 I knew I was there to help him.
 It gave us a better relationship.”
 Parents also find great support in coming together to learn and share with fellow parents.
 Says one mom, “It’s so valuable to be in a space with other parents where we’re laughing or we’re crying or we’re just identifying with each other.
 You learn that you are not the only one struggling with these parenting issues.”